Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 You don’t have to be clever to encourage people to give.

-Just letting people know how they can donate makes a big difference.
+Just letting people know about their giving options makes a big difference.

-On your page, be sure to let everyone know how they can donate.
+On your donation page, be sure to let everyone know how they can make a donation.

 There are some great examples below on different ways you can do this.